dairiki/humpty/README.rst

 Description
 ***********

-*Humpty* is a command-line utility to convert Python binary wheel packages to eggs.
+Humpty is a command-line utility to convert Python binary wheel packages to eggs.
+If you have a ``.whl`` and you need an ``.egg``, humpty is for you.

 Currently, the tool is in a “works for me” state.
 (It is not guaranteed to work for you.)